Nethereum/Nethereum.eShop/README.md

 Nethereum eShop, a partially decentralised shopping cart based on https://github.com/dotnet-architecture/eShopOnWeb.
 The ["IBuySpy Store"](#why-the-ibuyspy-store) for Ethereum.

+## Why are you building this eShop?
+This functional eShop template is meant to help businesses and projects who want to take advantage of .NET and Ethereum in the context of eCommerce.
+It's also a way to demonstrate the p

+## Can I Steal this code?
+You not only can, but you should, since it's provided with an MIT license, it's meant to be forked and put to use.
+Mentions and feedback are always appreciated, although not mandatory.

 ## Phase 1 Goals
 + Providing an out of the box solution for anyone to create an eShop integrated with Ethereum or use the infrastructure as a template for other solutions.
 + Demonstrate business integration with an Ethereum blockchain.